Thunderbird School of Global Management: Founding as a private institution (1946–2014)

 Enrollments steadily rose to a peak of about 1,600 in 1992.
-Meanwhile Thunderbird's endowment also grew, reaching US$1 million in 1982, and $20 million in the late 1990s.
+Meanwhile, Thunderbird's endowment also grew, reaching US$1 million in 1982, and $20 million in the late 1990s.
 At the same time, Thunderbird began to experience competition from other American (and ultimately, foreign) business schools as international business increasingly became a mainstream subject.
-Thunderbird's relative poverty, and lack of affiliation with a full-fledged university, proved significant disadvantages, even as interest in business education skyrocketed during the Reagan administration.
+Thunderbird's relative poverty and lack of affiliation with a full-fledged university, proved to be significant disadvantages, even as interest in business education skyrocketed during the Reagan administration.
 After 1992 Thunderbird's enrollment began to decline, dropping below 600 in 2003, and necessitating faculty and staff cuts in 2001 and 2004.
-This trend was exacerbated by the September 11 attacks, which led to stricter visa rules for foreign students; by the decline in the popularity of MBA study during the dot-com bubble; and by the Great Recession.
+This trend was exacerbated by the September 11 attacks (which led to stricter visa rules for foreign students), by the decline in the popularity of MBA study during the dot-com bubble, and ultimately by the Great Recession.

 In 2001, Thunderbird began to offer an MBA in International Management, replacing the previously offered Master of International Management (MIM) degree.
 In 2004, the school changed its name to "Thunderbird, the Garvin School of International Management" following a $60 million pledge by alumnus Sam Garvin and his wife Rita (only part of which was ultimately donated).
 The same year, the school hired Ángel Cabrera to serve as president.
 Cabrera oversaw the school's 2006 adoption of a Professional Oath of Honor.

-In 2007, the school again changed its name to the "Thunderbird School of Global Management."
+In 2007, the school again changed its name to "Thunderbird School of Global Management."
+Accordingly, the flagship Thunderbird degree was renamed MBA in Global Management in its Executive, Accelerated and Traditional formats.
+In order to attract other segments of prospective students, the institution also began to offer two new graduate degrees for young professionals: the Master of Science in Global Management and the transdisciplinary Master of Arts in Global Affairs and Management.
+In spite of reduced enrollment and a payroll of highly paid professors, the school endured the challenging years that followed the Great Recession (2008-2011) through a combination of debt financing and lean operations (Thunderbird programs abroad were limited to Prague in Europe and shared facilities in Latin America), coupled with additional revenues from corporate consulting services and tailored programs.